sveltia/sveltia-cms/README.md

 - Created and maintained by an [experienced UX engineer](https://github.com/kyoshino) who loves code, design and marketing.
 You can expect constant improvements to the user experience (UX) and developer experience (DX) across the platform.
 - Offers a modern, intuitive user interface, including an immersive dark mode[^2], inspired in part by the Netlify CMS v3 prototype[^1].
 - Comes with touch device support.
 While the UI is not yet optimized for small screens, large tablets like iPad Pro or Pixel Tablet should work well.
 Mobile support is planned after the 1.0 release.
 - Made with Svelte, not React, means we can spend more time on UX rather than tedious state management.
-It also allows us to avoid fatal React app crashes[^999].
+It also allows us to avoid fatal React application crashes[^999].
 Best of all, Svelte offers great performance!
 - The screenshots above are worth a thousand words, but read on to learn about many other improvements in detail.

 ### Better performance